Sunnybrook Program to Access Research Knowledge (SPARK) for Black and Indigenous Medical Students

 Background:

-SPARK was launched in the summer of 2021 as a pilot in the Sunnybrook department of medicine with funding from Sunnybrook, Sunnybrook department of medicine and Sunnybrook Research Institute.
-In 2023, the program will continue to be based in the department of medicine and will expand to include the departments of surgery and psychiatry, the Tory Trauma Research Program, Otolaryngology, Sunnybrook researchers supported by the Novo Nordisk Network for Healthy Populations, and the Center for Quality Improvement and Patient Safety (C-QIPS).
+SPARK was initiated in the summer of 2021 as a pilot program under the umbrella of the Sunnybrook department of medicine, with financial backing from Sunnybrook, the department of medicine, and the Sunnybrook Research Institute.
+As we move forward into 2024, the program will continue to operate within the department of medicine, offering project opportunities across various departments including surgery, psychiatry, the Tory Trauma Research Program, Cancer Ablation Therapy (CAT) program in the Department of Radiation Oncology, as well as collaborations with Sunnybrook researchers affiliated with the Novo Nordisk Network for Healthy Populations, the Center for Quality Improvement and Patient Safety (C-QIPS), and potentially other programs in the future.

-The SPARK program provides medical students with the opportunity to explore career opportunities in medical research and academic medicine while allowing those who have been historically underrepresented in various fields of medicine to compete more effectively for subspecialty residency placements as part of their Canadian Resident Matching Service (CaRMS) applications.
+The SPARK program offers medical students a valuable platform to explore potential career paths in medical research and academic medicine.
+Furthermore, it aims to enhance the competitiveness of historically underrepresented individuals in various medical fields, particularly enabling them to secure subspecialty residency placements as part of their Canadian Resident Matching Service (CaRMS) applications.

 SPARK was profiled in Your Health Matters.
 Read more about the program.